LabTracking/labtracking/README.md

-# LabTracking - Laboratory Sample Manager
+# LabTracking - Sample safe

 A Flutter mobile application for tracking and managing laboratory sample data, powered by Firebase for real-time cloud storage and synchronization.